ripplingsnake/Nobara-SteamOS-For-ROG-Ally/INSTALL INSTRUCTIONS.md

 '''       STEAMOS-POLKIT-HELPERS

-  Right click in this folder and open as administrator then drag the downloaded file into the folder and click yes to overwrite.
+  Right click in this folder and open as administrator then drag the downloaded file into the folder and click yes to overwrite.if it doesnt over write it remove the old folder and keep this one

   DO NOT use max tdp watts when unplugged as you will get major stutters as the battrey wont keep up with power demand!